 Compiled by Rob Henderson.
 This version is current as of May 27th, 2017.

 The Liturgists' Roundtable is a meeting where folks plan the High Day rituals for Shining Lakes Grove, ADF.
 We discuss the major themes of the High Day, develop an outline for the ritual, and assign ritual parts.

-The Liturgists' Roundtables are held at Rodney Cox's house (263 Larkspur, Ann Arbor).
-There are at least two Roundtables scheduled in the six-week period before each High Day rite.
-The Roundtables are usually on Tuesday evenings from 7 to 9 PM.
-For specific dates, consult Shining Lakes News, or check the schedule on the SLG web page.
+The Liturgists' Roundtables are held at Sweetwaters Coffee and Tea on Plymouth Rd. on a Tuesday evening from 7 to 9 PM, one or two weeks before the ritual.
+For specific dates, consult Shining Lakes News, or check the schedule on the SLG web page, or our Google Calendar.